-EARLY BIRD 10% for enrollment in Specializing Masters starting in autumn 2022 and in 2023
+EARLY BIRD 10% for enrollment in Specializing Masters and Higher Education Courses starting in 2023

 Specializing Master not available now.